 The first phase of the Interchange Project includes preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and southbound I-95 to the westbound Turnpike Mainline, and is currently under construction.
-This phase includes construction of a new mainline toll plaza and a cashless tolling plaza westbound, and was bid on March 27, 2013.
-Construction is expected to continue through 2015.
+This phase includes construction of a new mainline toll plaza and a cashless tolling plaza westbound and both of the new toll plazas opened in January 2016.
 The next construction contract, covering Turnpike Mainline Section D10, was bid on June 5, 2014 and construction commenced in September 2014 and is expected to continue through 2016.
 The final contract in the first phase, covering Turnpike Mainline Section D20, was bid in the Summer 2015 and construction will continue through 2018.
-The second phase will include the completion of the reconstruction and widening of the remaining interchange connectors.
-The third phase will be the construction of an additional bridge over the Delaware River.
+The second phase will include the completion of the reconstruction of an additional bridge over the Delaware River.
 Funding for construction of the first phase is included in the Capital Plan.